n30tri8/llm-authority-bias/README.md

 # Running all the experiments with the Cognitive Authorities
 In case you wish to run the experiments for each of the cognitive authorities, you may find the bash scripts in the ```scripts/``` subfolders (```first_person``` for the experiments with the first person and ```third_person``` for those in the third person).

+# Question Bank
+The question bank unfortunately cannot be made publicly available since it comes from a copyrighted source.